mrcreatist/hostel-allotment/README.md

 open the console if you want the understand the command involved!
 ```

+You can find the GitHub Repository here: [hostel-allotment](https://github.com/mrcreatist/hostel-allotment)

 ## Running the Application

 You can run the application with following command